 Business owners and Customers show little concern

 Perhaps the most noticeable fallout from Target’s massive credit card security breach last year is how little impact it had on small business owners.
-Data protection, a recent poll reveals, is still on the back burner for small business owners—who have barely any interest regarding the Europay-MasterCard-Visa (EMV) chips that are reputed to be a more secure choice than the normal magnetic-strip credit cards.
+Data protection, a recent poll reveals, is still on the back burner for small business owners—who have barely any interest in the Europay-MasterCard-Visa (EMV) chips that are reputed to be a more secure choice than the normal magnetic-strip credit cards.

 Even customers seem to be in large shrugging off the recent credit card security breaches.
 A recent poll indicated that of 1,400 customers that responded only 33% were concerned with their credit card security.
 Over a 2/3 majority of customers questioned were not aware of the alternative EMV chip credit cards.